hpc-unibe-ch/ubelix-ondemand-docs/docs/jupyter.md

 ## Working with jupyter extensions

+!!! warning
+    Using additional Jupyter extensions is considered an expert feature from our side.
+Please note that we can't provide support for issues with extensions at this time. **(Beta testers: If you have suggestions on this workflow we're happy to hear them!)**

 Since jupyter is installed in a location that is not writable by regular users, the Jupyter Extension Manager is read-only.
 This means you can't install, remove, enable or disable Jupyter extensions directly from the Extension Manager